 What's your first holiday memory?

-Where did you spend the summers of your childhood?
+Where did you spend your childhood summers?

 What's been your best holiday?

 I've taken very few holidays as an adult.
 I've done a lot of travelling, but most of it has been work-related.
 This New Year, however, I went to Stockholm with friends.
 From our restaurant we had a view of the square in central Stockholm where people congregate and throw fireworks at each other.

 Are you a frequent traveller?